-Common beetles in forests of the Sierra Nevada include the pine engraver beetle (Ips pini), mountain pine beetle (Dendroctonus ponderosae, red turpentine beetle (Dendroctonus valens), and Douglas-fir beetle (Dendroctonus pseudotsuae).
-If it is suspected that trees are impacted by beetles (pitch tubes, small holes through the bark, or boring dust and/or frass), a Registered Professional Forester (RPF) or the Nevada County Department of Agriculture can be consulted for further assistance.
-For more information, see the attached factsheet from the US Forest Service in this binder.
+Common beetles in forests of the Sierra Nevada include the pine engraver beetle (Ips pini), mountain pine beetle (Dendroctonus ponderosae, red turpentine beetle (Dendroctonus valens), Page 36 of 63 and Douglas-fir beetle (Dendroctonus pseudotsuae).
+If it is suspected that trees are impacted by beetles (pitch tubes, small holes through the bark, or boring dust and/or frass), a forestry specialist, Registered Professional Forester (RPF), or the Nevada County Department of Agriculture can be consulted for further assistance.
+For more information, see the attached factsheet from the US Forest Service in the binder.

 Bark beetle infestation is evident on ponderosa pine trees on the property, but not at a large scale.
-Unfortunately, not much can be done when infestation is in progress or has occurred, but preventive measures are addressed via the thinning practices recommended in this Plan.
+Preventive measures are addressed via the thinning practices recommended in this Plan.